 Repairs are finally complete and they are ready to get under way, but the No. 1 diesel engine keeps backfiring and sending out black smoke.
 As the engineers try to fix it, a local witch doctor comes up and starts doing some kind of ritual dance to ward off evil spirits.
-Sherman tries to get him to leave, when suddenly the engine starts and they are finally able to shove off.
-Once the sub is headed out to sea, the witch doctor stops dancing and shakes his head, remarking, "They'll never make it."
+Sherman tries to get him to leave, when suddenly the engine starts and they are finally able to shove off. as the sub heads out to sea, the engine backfires and the witch doctor stops dancing and shakes his head, remarking, "They'll never make it."

 The ''Sea Tiger'' set sail under strict order to avoid engaging any enemy craft - including lifeboats.
 Forced to drop anchor at Marinduque for still more repairs Mr. Holden goes ashore and discovers five stranded Army Nurses.
 A submarine isn't intended to be co-educational but obviously the women cannot be left where they are.
 Cue sexual tension between a predatory (and engaged) Lt.
 Holden and Lt.
 Barbara Duran; Captain Sherman and the buxom - and clumsy - Lt.
 Delores Crandall; and the misogynistic Chief Machinist's Mate Sam Tostin and the mechanically-inclined Major Edna Heywood, the nurses' Commanding Officer.